argadeva/Locohome-Mobile/README.md

 - Search Room
 - Checkout Booking Room
 - Payment Gateway with Midtrans
+- Maps Marker with Google Maps
 - Booking History
 - Update Profile
 - Add Image with Gallery or Camera
 - Logout

-LocoHome Backend RestFulAPI is written in Node Js with Express framework, it uses MySQL as data storage back-end and has a simple but intuitive user interface.
+LocoHome Mobile is written in React Native and Redux, it uses Rest API as data storage back-end.

 ## Demo